American Kennel Club Announces New Judges’ Guidelines for Social Media Use:

 - • Friending When to Say “yes” and managing “likes” to avoid conflict of interest.
 This class will focus on the moderate use of “likes” and sharing”

 Patrick Guilfoyle, approved for all Poodle varieties & Afghan Hounds, was as ever, an early adopter of the new requirements.
 While initially troubled by the limitations of tweets, he’s now capably tweeting his critiques in 140 characters or less.
-As part of the advanced Judges’ Test Team, Mr. Guilfoyle uses the approved AKC mobile device Apple’s iPhone running iOS 7; currently in Beta Test.
+As part of the advanced Judges’ Test Team, Mr. Guilfoyle uses the approved AKC mobile device Apple’s iPhone running iOS 11; currently in Beta Test.
 He said of the new requirements, “This action is such a positive step forward.
 It frees one from the constraints of exhibitor and bystander criticism.
 Now everyone will know practically instantaneously your reasons for placements.
-I’m particularly excited to begin using the Google Glasses that were sent to me by the AKC in a pilot program by the Judges Operations department.”
+I’m particularly excited to begin using the Google Glasses-VR that were sent to me by the AKC in a pilot program by the Judges Operations department.
+Now, I can judge dog shows virtually.”

 Said top handler Larry Cornelius a true believer in the power of socmedia, “we appreciate the AKC’s modernization of Judging.
 The critiques available real-time & selfie’s with the Judge will do so much to improve the experience for our clients.
 It’s almost like being in the Judge’s head.”